jmm/pathmodify/README.md

     require('app/model/whatever');

 ...and `entry.js` is the entry point to a dependency graph with a bunch of files not pictured and you want to be able to `require()` `somedir/src/model/whatever.js` or `somedir/src/...` from anywhere in the dependency graph without using `./` / `../` relative paths.
-You also don't want to store the files or symlink to them under `node_modules` because it will break programmatic application of transforms.
+You also don't want to store the files or symlink to them under `node_modules` because it will break programmatic application of transforms (e.g. `browserify('./src/entry').transform(whatever)`).

 # Example usage
     var pathmodify = require('pathmodify');